It's an unfortunate inevitability that posting material to the Internet will at some point mean having to deal with the niceties of "DMCA

 " or similarly tagged benefits, is doing so by misrepresenting the relationship between their respective content protection services and DMCA.
 In other words, DMCA itself is not 'protecting' content, (typically proprietary) tag and track technologies are.Do I need to use a DMCA Lawyer?

-Filing a DMCA Notice or Counter Notice invokes a Legal process (one signed under Perjury) so anyone making a claim, or being accused of infringement, is strongly advised to seek advice from an appropriately qualified DMCA or Copyright Lawyer, Solicitor or other Legal professional before submitting or responding to a claim, at the very least
+Filing a DMCA Notice or Counter Notice invokes a Legal process (one signed under Perjury) so anyone making a claim, or being accused of infringement, is strongly advised to seek council from an appropriately qualified DMCA or Copyright Lawyer, Solicitor or other Legal professional before submitting or responding to a claim, at the very least

 to assess its merits.Should I use a DMCA Takedown Service?